Length of Stay

 Process addiction treatment can be divided into three major stages

 Stage 1.
 Admission, abstinence, clarity and acceptance.
-During the first 45 days of treatment, clients develop rapport with staff and peers; engage in guided self-assessment and goal setting; reconnect with healthy lifestyle practices; learn the policies and procedures of the treatment center; develop an understanding of the nature of process addiction; and begin the process of recovery and re-engagement with "real life."
+During the beginning stage of treatment, individuals develop rapport with staff and peers; engage in guided self-assessment and goal setting; reconnect with healthier lifestyle practices; learn the policies and procedures of the program; develop an understanding of the nature of process addiction; and begin the work of recovery and re-engagement with "life."

 Stage 3.
 Community re-entry is intended to facilitate the individual's separation from the program and successful transition to the larger society. reSTART graduates leave the program with a plan for balancing their use.
 Follow-up recovery services may include individual and family counseling; and educational and vocational coaching.
 Self-help groups such as Internet and Technology Addiction Anonymous (ITAA) are often part of the treatment process, and residents are encouraged to start such groups on their own.

-Length of stay is individually determined, and is based on a number of variables including a client's desire, willingess, and readiness for change.
+Length of stay is individually determined, and is based on a number of variables including a client's desire, willingness, and readiness for change.